pietrobarbiero/pytorch_explain/README.rst

-`PyTorch, Explain!` is an extension library for PyTorch to develop explainable deep learning models going beyond the current accuracy-explainability trade-off.
+`PyTorch, Explain!` is an extension library for PyTorch to develop explainable deep learning models going beyond the current accuracy-interpretability trade-off.

 The library includes a set of tools to develop:

+* Deep Concept Reasoner (Deep CoRe): an interpretable concept-based model going **beyond the current accuracy-interpretability trade-off**;
 * Concept Embedding Models (CEMs): a class of concept-based models going **beyond the current accuracy-explainability trade-off**;
 * Logic Explained Networks (LENs): a class of concept-based models generating